christopherfujino/teach-me-to-code/blog/content/posts/2025-04-07-sabbatical.md

 convinced it was necessary for me to leave because I found myself complaining about work so often.

 So I've decided to take a sabbatical.
-Neither am I looking for a job.
-Before I decided on taking a sabbatical, I *did* look at other jobs.
-However, I had the sinking feeling that it would be more of the same.
-I've never been one to hop from one rock to the next, just because I'm tired of the previous rock.

 I'm taking time to detox myself from all the negatives of what I didn't like about my previous job--and the industry in general--and instead think about